 Your home has running water.
 Solid waste is collected once or twice a week.
 Liquid and semisolid waste disappears into sink drains, shower drains, and toilets.
 A separate system collects and then uses or disposes of rainwater.
 These services come free or at modest cost.

 Your home has electricity to provide light, heat, cooling, and power for devices such as refrigerators and televisions.
-The energy you use comes entirely (or almost entirely) from renewable sources, but that doesn’t mean you have access to only a small amount.
+The energy you use comes entirely (or almost entirely) from clean sources, but that doesn’t mean you have access to only a small amount.
 On average you use about 30,000 kilowatt-hours per year, roughly the same as the current average in Europe.1

 You’re connected.
 Your home, like everyone’s, has access to broadband internet at a small cost.
 And public WiFi is available in schools, other public buildings, and commercial areas.
 Coupled with your public library membership, this gives you free or low-cost access to virtually the entire store of human knowledge via books, journal and magazine and newspaper articles, and online content.2 You can listen to virtually any piece of music that’s ever been recorded.
 And you can watch any recorded movie or television show or sports contest or live performance.